-- Start studying during Foundations phase and the summer. - Consider getting through First Aid and QBank once during Foundations and again during dedicated Step 1 study time. - Meet with the The Director of Academic Support during Foundations to develop a study plan and a calendar for 'boot camp' period (4-6 weeks before test). - Make a daily schedule and decide how many hours you want to study each day (8-12 usually recommended). - Make sure you are in a good place, both physically and mentally, prior to studying for Step 1. - Have a plan, stay focused, and ace it!
+- Start studying during Foundations phase and the summer. - Consider getting through First Aid and QBank once during Foundations and again during dedicated Step 1 study time. - Meet with the The Director of Academic Support during Foundations to develop a study plan and a calendar for 'boot camp' period (dedicated study time before the test). - Make a daily schedule and decide how many hours you want to study each day (8-12 usually recommended).
+Have an Excel spreadsheet with all the study materials you plan to review and calendar of how you will divvy them up over your study period. - Make sure you are in a good place, both physically and mentally, prior to studying for Step 1. - Have a plan, stay focused, and ace it!